research-software-directory/research-software-directory/README.md

 If there are any publications not in the end report, please add them too!

 *If you cannot find an end report and the project is finished, please report it to Noura.*

+## Questions
+Unclear what to do with your Zotero entry?
+You can add the tag `FIXME`, and we will have a look at it.
+If your question is not directly related to an entry, check the [closed issues](https://github.com/NLeSC/rsd-instruction/issues?utf8=%E2%9C%93&q=), or [add a new one](https://github.com/NLeSC/rsd-instruction/issues/new) if it is not yet listed

 ## Zotero
 *Note: Use the **offline** version of Zotero, the web client functionality is very limited, can't add by DOI etc.*